Combined Ventricular Systolic and Diastolic Dysfunction

 shown to the right.
 When this occurs, there is a

-dramatic reduction in stroke volume because end-systolic volume is increased and
+dramatic reduction in stroke volume (width of pressure-volume loop) because end-systolic volume is increased and

 and stroke work